 The company has provided support for floor tiles and wall tiles to student volunteer camp clubs in various higher education institutions continuously since 2013 under the project called "Dynasty working in volunteering for rural development" by participating in raising awareness of the new generation to help other persons, love doing good deeds, volunteering in the form of developing camps constructing school buildings, multipurpose buildings and canteens for local schools in need so that students learn doing benefits for others in society.
-Total operations over the past 8 years, the company has supported tiles to total of 56 volunteer camps, supported over 7,000 square meters of ceramic tiles.
-By year 2021, volunteer camps activities have slowed down due to the COVID-19 epidemic situation.

-In addition, the company also supports ceramic tiles to various locations directly through a channel to coordinate with branches all over the country to places that are lacking of funds that wish to improve the area for public use including small schools, temples, police stations, public service centers, multi-purpose pavilions and various prisons since $2\,0\,0\,9$ .
+In addition, the company also supports ceramic tiles to various locations directly through a channel to coordinate with branches all over the country to places that are lacking of funds that wish to improve the area for public use including small schools, temples, police stations, public service centers, multipurpose pavilions and various prisons since 2009.
 This is regarded as building good relationships with communities, government agencies and schools in the area of the branches of the company.
-In the year 2022, the company has supported 100 locations through the operation of 64 branches.
-The total number of tiles supporting to volunteer camps of higher education institutions and through direct operations of the branch, is 23,198 square meters of tiles.
+Over more than 10 years for supported 185 projects by providing more than 36,166 square meters of tiles.
+In 2023, there has supported 63 projects operate through 39 outlets, totalling more than 14,590 square meters.